dhdaines/playa/README.md

-`page.layout`, which will flatten everything for you into a friendly dictionary representation (but it is a [`TypedDict`](https://typing.readthedocs.io/en/latest/spec/typeddict.html#typeddict)) which, um, looks a lot like what `pdfplumber` gives you, except in the coordinate space defined previously.
+`page.layout`, which will flatten everything for you into a friendly dictionary representation (but it is a [`TypedDict`](https://typing.readthedocs.io/en/latest/spec/typeddict.html#typeddict)) which, um, looks a lot like what `pdfplumber` gives you, except possibly in a different coordinate space, as defined [below](#an-important-note-about-coordinate-spaces).

 ```python
 for dic in page.layout: